Admissions policy and arrangements

 Our regularly reviewed and updated safeguarding policies can be found on our website.

-Click here for our Child Protection Procedure.
+Click here for our Child Protection and Safeguarding Policy.

 Click here for our Code of conduct for staff and volunteers.

 We believe that in order to enable effective teaching and learning to take place, good behaviour in all aspects of school life is necessary.
 Our community is founded on mutual respect, tolerance, inclusivity and aspiration to the highest standards of behaviour, wellbeing, personal development and achievement.